 The COVID-19 pandemic altered shopping behaviors.
 Stores closed, so sales moved online.
 The rapid shift to eCommerce completely disrupted the supply chain.
-Consumers now want faster, convenient, and more affordable delivery options.
+Now, consumers want faster, convenient, and more affordable delivery options.
 Those expectations will continue into 2021.

 Store closures set a new record

-Store traffic dropped precipitously with shelter-in-place orders.
-Retailers that were already struggling took a major hit.
+Store traffic dropped precipitously with shelter-in-place orders, and retailers that were already struggling took a major hit.
 More than 14,000 stores closed in the first three quarters of 2020—an astonishing number, especially when you compare it to previous years.

 9,800+ stores closed in 2019